10-5-pursuit/lab-github/questions.md

 5. **How does GitHub's 'forking' feature work, and what is its primary purpose?**

    \`\`\`
+   A fork is a new repository that shares code and is used to iterate ones own ideas or changes ...
    \`\`\`

 6. **What is GitHub Actions, and how is it used in software development?**